kimyearho/Metube-electron/README.md

   <img src="https://cdn-images-1.medium.com/max/500/1*4JNvT8VJrbLKzwmfvkFFAQ.png" />
 </p>

-### Quota issues
-Google does not provide nearly 10,000 quota.
-This is a very small number that can be used during the development phase.
-According to the documentation, 10000 quotas have been assigned to API keys since April 2016.
-You are currently applying for quota and it is unclear whether you are authorized.

-So if you have Metube users with high quota YouTube API keys, please contribute to me.
-I would like to continue this project.
-If possible, minimize your searches and create your own collections to use as collections.
-The Search API uses a large amount of quota.

 ### Issue alternative
 the application is implemented so that the application of KEY authentication can be applied by changing the key from the outside.
 I use the app all day except for sleeping time.
 As a result, you are always monitoring, so if the quota is exceeded, you can temporarily resolve this problem by changing the KEY from the outside.
 ***